gasolin/blog/source/_posts/node-red-contrib-bitfinex.md

 ![Imgur](https://i.imgur.com/MLS7sCq.gif)

+If you make something interesting with Bitfinex API and node-RED, please let me know!
+(You can share to https://github.com/gasolin/node-red-contrib-bitfinex/issues)

+## Other way to interact with Bitfinex API

-For reference, You can learn more ways to access Bitfinex API below.
+For reference, You can learn more ways to access the Bitfinex API below.

-## Inreact with the REST API
+### Inreact with the REST API

 We could read the [API doc](https://docs.bitfinex.com/v2/reference#rest-public-tickers` ) and find we can get the recent ETH/USD pair states via open the browser and visit https://api.bitfinex.com/v2/tickers?symbols=tETHUSD